-A large percentage of donations still take the form of a personal check or even cash.
+A large percentage of donations still take the form of cash or a personal check.
 Giving helps you quickly and accurately count physical donations like cash and checks by using batches.

 Online donations don't get counted in batches since they come in automatically and appear on your dashboard.

 A batch can be created, edited, and deleted by an Administrator.
 A batch is In Progress until it's Committed which means:

 - The donations appear on the dashboard and within a donor's history on the Administrative side of Giving.